as365n4/arm64_Debian_ADSB_Display_Setup_for_FlightAware/README.md

 `startxfce4`

-then click Applications → Settings → Panel
+then click Applications → Settings → Panel,
-Tab → Display, Section → General
+Tab → Display, Section → General,
 Automatically hide the panel → Always

 Do the above for Panel 1 and Panel 2 and don’t forget the Display Power Management settings ;-)